Zeo666/AllTheRoles/README.md

 ## Lawyer
 ### **Team: Neutral**
 The Lawyer is a neutral role that has a client.\
-The client might be an Impostor or Jackal which is no Lover.\
+The client might be an Impostor or Neutral Killer which is not a Lover.\
 Depending on the options, the client can also be a Jester.\
 The Lawyer needs their client to win in order to win the game.\
 Their client doesn't know that it is their client.\
 If their client gets voted out, the Lawyer dies with the client.\
 If their client dies, the Lawyer changes their role and becomes a different role (based on settings), which has a different goal to win the game.\
+During a meeting the Lawyer can use their protection ability to prevent that player from being assassinate.\
 \
 How the Lawyer wins:
 - Lawyer dead/alive, client alive and client wins: The Lawyer wins together with the team of the client.